Skip to main content

 • Gene isolation and cloning techniques and their manipulation

-• The latest technology in genetic engineering and its applications in biomedicine, especially in therapy
+• The latest generation technology in genetic engineering and its applications in biomedicine, especially in therapy

 Learning outcomes

-• RA1.
-Acquire and demonstrate advanced knowledge of theoretical and practical aspects and work methodology in the field of biomedicine.
+• LO1.
+Acquires and demonstrates advanced knowledge of theoretical and practical aspects and work methodology in the field of biomedicine.

 • LO2.
-Use the methodologies and technologies for cloning nucleic acids and apply them correctly to the design of experiments.
+Uses methodologies and technologies for the cloning of nucleic acids and applies them correctly to the design of experiments.

 • LO3.
 Master the basic concepts of genetic engineering and genomics with clinical application.